quasarframework/quasar/docs/src/pages/vue-components/icon.md

 ### Svg usage

-Notice in the example below that we want to avoid Vue observable wrapping, so we inject icons on the instance through created() hook.
+Notice in the example below that we want to avoid the Vue observable wrapping, so we inject icons on the instance through created() hook.
 It will work if declared in data() too, but... overhead.

 ```html
 <template>